-Following community feedback, Forestry Corporation has adopted the Environment Protection Authority’s Interim Construction Noise Guidelines for its operations in 2017.
+Following community feedback, Forestry Corporation has adopted the Environment Protection Authority’s Interim Construction Noise Guidelines for its operations.
 In line with these guidelines, harvest and haulage activities will only take place between 7 am and 6 pm weekdays and between 8 am and 1 pm on Saturdays.

 We understand there may be some inconvenience during forest operations and we thank neighbours for their cooperation and understanding during this work.